BranchMetrics/unity-branch-deep-linking-attribution/README.md

 #### Android Note

-Click button "Update Android Manifest" to change or add an Android manifest for support deep linking, or you can change android manifest by your hands.
-From version 0.3.x, Branch SDK must to do early initialization to ensure deep link data is passed through.
-To do that, you have two choices:
+Click button "Update Android Manifest" to automatically configure your manifest with the right intent filters.
+Additionally, from Branch Unity version 0.3.x, Branch SDK must to do early initialization to ensure deep link data is passed through.
+To do that you need to manually update your project to handle initialization and you have two choices:

 ##### Option 1: Edit manifest to subclass BranchApp